Rick-Lang/rickroll-lang/README.md

 This language is in its testing period, we will probably change some keywords.
 <br>

+Also, I am a little bit buzy this days, so I am not going to update rickroll-lang these days.

 <img src="img/ico1.jpg" align="right" width="160" height="160"/>

 # Rick Roll Programming Language